aws-solutions/performance-dashboard-on-aws/README.md

 ### 3. Deploy

-The deploy script will use the AWS CDK to deploy 3 CloudFormation stacks named: `PerformanceDash-{env}-Backend`, `PerformanceDash-{env}-Frontend` and `PerformanceDash-{env}-Auth` where `{env}` is the environment name that you specify as parameter to the deployment script.
+The deploy script will use the AWS CDK to deploy 4 CloudFormation stacks named: `PerformanceDash-{env}-Backend`, `PerformanceDash-{env}-Frontend`, `PerformanceDash-{env}-Auth` and `PerformanceDash-{env}-Ops` where `{env}` is the environment name that you specify as parameter to the deployment script.
 By default, the stacks will be created in the AWS region that you have configured in your `~/.aws/config` file.
 If you want CDK to deploy to a specific region, you can set the environment variable `export AWS_REGION=us-west-2` before running the deployment script.

 To create a `dev` environment for example, you may run the deployment script like so: